misba-coder/Power-BI-Weather-Dashboard-/README.md

 ## 📝 Conclusion
-By integrating **WeatherAPI** with **Power BI**, you can build a live weather dashboard with AQI visualizations and real-time updates, enhanced by reusable DAX measures for scalability and maintainability.
+Developed a live **Weather dashboard** in **Power BI** by integrating WeatherAPI, featuring AQI visualizations, real-time updates, and reusable DAX measures to ensure scalability and maintainability.

 ---